Benjamin144/Thorin-Flask-App/README.md

 ### Advanced Routing ###
 Additional routing parameters, that allow us to create more specific routes, by passing part of a route to a function as an argument

+### Creating A Form In A Template ###
+This is an HTML form, that allows us to submit data to the server by creating a new form!